desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 - {@link bound.not}

-In practice, boolean bindings are useful for hiding and showing views based on a particular condition.
+In practice, boolean bindings are often used for hiding and showing views based on a particular condition.
 Apply a (negated) binding to the `hidden` property of a UI container, or the `state` property of a {@link UIConditionalView} view composite, and that part of your view will be shown or hidden depending on the value of an Activity property.

 {@import :hidden}